Linthanar/git_study/README.md

 # hello world!

-my my long time no see...
+my my long time no see... i like ur face

+hmmm... that is new